top of page

 Description - (What If: 19 turns) Hood decides not to attack the well-fortified Federal position and to instead wait for Lee's corps to come up.
 Meanwhile, Schofield has decided to stand his ground and with the arrival of A. J. Smith's divisions from Nashville overnight elects to attack the Confederates on the morning of December 1.

-Analysis - A surprisingly fun twist on Franklin!
+Analysis - A surprisingly fun twist on Franklin.
 In this setup the Confederates are the defenders behind breastworks and the Federals are attacking them.
-While it might sound like an easy victory at first you have to take into consideration that the Yanks have the interior lines and are massed while the Confederates are spread out with no real way to move parallel along their lines.
+While it might sound like an easy Rebel victory at first, you have to take into consideration that the Yanks have the interior lines and are massed while the Confederates are spread out with no real way to move parallel along their lines.
 This scenario requires both sides to think quite a bit more than they might expect to.
-Highly recommended!

 29.png